-SELECTED FINANCIAL AND OPERATING DATA
+SELECTED CONSOLIDATED FINANCIAL AND OPERATING DATA

-The selected financial data presented below for the five years ended December 31, 2000 have been derived from our consolidated financial statements as audited by Grant Thornton LLP, independent certified public accountants.
+The selected consolidated financial data presented below for the five years ended December 31, 2000 have been derived from our consolidated financial statements as audited by Grant Thornton LLP, independent certified public accountants.
+Our selected financial and operating data as of and for the three months ended March 31, 2000 and 2001 have been derived from our unaudited consolidated financial statements which were prepared on the same basis as our audited financial statements and include, in our opinion, all adjustments necessary to present fairly the information presented for the interim periods.
+Interim period results are not necessarily indicative of results that will be obtained for the full year.
 The historical financial data are qualified in their entirety by, and should be read in conjunction with, the financial statements and the notes thereto, the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," and other financial information included elsewhere or incorporated by reference in this prospectus.